hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

 ---
 layout: "docs"
 page_title: "VMware Builder from ISO"
+description: |-
+  This VMware Packer builder is able to create VMware virtual machines from an ISO file as a source.
+It currently supports building virtual machines on hosts running VMware Fusion for OS X, VMware Workstation for Linux and Windows, and VMware Player on Linux.
+It can also build machines directly on VMware vSphere Hypervisor using SSH as opposed to the vSphere API.
 ---

 # VMware Builder (from ISO)

 Type: `vmware-iso`

-This VMware builder is able to create VMware virtual machines from an ISO file as a source.
+This VMware Packer builder is able to create VMware virtual machines from an ISO file as a source.
 It currently supports building virtual machines on hosts running [VMware Fusion](http://www.vmware.com/products/fusion/overview.html) for OS X,